sjvanrossum/beam/sdks/rust/README.md

 #### Test

+At the moment, unit tests are contained in the lib file for each module and integration tests can be found in sdks/rust/src/tests.

 The following command (also available in the build script) can be used to run the available tests:

 ```